SupriyaY/events_app/README.md

 # Resources
 * User Stories: [Trello](https://trello.com/b/ehmAs97b/dataclover-events-application) - Before I start coding the application, I write out my user stories in order to manage the logic and user exerperience.
 For example, When I click on X, Y should occur.
 Per the instructions I received, I wanted to make sure I hit MVP before I attempted to complete the bonus section of the instructions such as deploying the challenge to heroku and completing TDD on the controllers and the models.
+* [CSV: rake tasks ](https://gist.github.com/arjunvenkat/1115bc41bf395a162084) - I used this as a resource to create the seeds file through rake tasks.
 * ERDs were built in order to list the data models and their data types.
 I created each data model from the raw data I recieved in the CSV files.
 ![ERD](https://github.com/SupriyaY/events_app/blob/master/ERD.png)
 * Wireframes were created using Figma to design the prototype of the application.